Interactions of bright and dark solitons with localized $\mathcal{PT}$-symmetric potentials: Numerical results

-Obviously, an important characteristic of the interaction of the soliton with the $\mathcal{PT}$ dipole, which also includes the attractive or repulsive local potential, as per Eq. (\ref{delta}), is the minimum (threshold) velocity necessary for the soliton to pass this defect.
-We aim to identify the threshold velocity produced by the direct simulations of Eq.\ (\ref{NLS}), and compare it to predictions of the (semi-) analytical approximation based on quasi-particle equations\ (\ref{d/dz}), (\ref{d/dz2} ), and (\ref{dv/dz}).
+Obviously, an important characteristic of the interaction of the soliton with the $\mathcal{PT}$ dipole, which also includes the attractive or repulsive local potential, as per Eq. (\ref{delta}), is the minimum (threshold) velocity necessary for the soliton to pass thes defect (possibly, plassing in the form of a pulse which is not exactly a soliton).
+We aim to identify the threshold velocity produced by the direct simulations of Eq.\ (\ref{NLS}), and compare it to predictions of the semi-analytical approximation based on quasi-particle equations\ (\ref{d/dz}), (\ref{d/dz2}), and (\ref{dv/dz}).
 Because not the entire power is reflected or transmitted as a result of the collision, we define the soliton as being transmitted past the defect when, at least, half of its total power is transmitted, i.e., in terms of the insets of Fig.\ \ref{bs1}, the transmission threshold corresponds to the point where the solid blue and red lines cross.

-The threshold velocities produced by the direct simulations are displayed in Fig.\ \ref{bs3}, as functions of the $\mathcal{PT}$-dipole's strength, $ \gamma $, by crosses.
-Predictions produced by a numerical solution of Eqs. ( \ref{d/dz}) and (\ref{d/dz2}) are presented too in this figure, by means of dashed lines.
+The threshold velocities produced by the direct simulations are displayed in Fig.\ \ref{bs3}, as functions of the $\mathcal{PT}$-dipole's strength, $\gamma$, by crosses.
+Predictions produced by a numerical solution of Eqs.~(\ref{d/dz}) and (\ref{d/dz2}) are presented too in this figure, by means of dashed lines.
 In addition to the approximation based on Eqs.\ (\ref{d/dz}) and (\ref{d/dz2}), for the case of small $\epsilon $, such as in panels (b) and (d), we also plot, by dashed-dotted lines, the prediction generated by the numerical solution of Eqs.\ (\ref{d/dz}) and (\ref{dv/dz}), which was derived for $\epsilon =0$.